armory/docs/content/en/docs/installation/armory-deployments-for-spinnaker.md

 ### Deploy the Agent

-Apply the following Agent deployment manifest to the namespace you created on the target cluster for the Agent (`spin-agent` for the examples on this page):
+Apply the following Agent deployment manifest to the namespace you created on the target cluster for the Agent (`armory-agent` for the examples on this page):

 <details><summary>Show me the manifest</summary>